 Find Pet Friendly Hotels

-If you are planning to travel via air with your pet in the cabin, you will not only need to have an approved carrier, but you will need to let the airlines know that you are traveling with a pet before making your booking.
+If you are planning to travel via air with your pet in the cabin, you will not only need to have an airline compliant carrier, but you will need to let the airlines know that you are traveling with a pet before making your booking.
 Although some airlines will allow you to make a reservation for your pet over the Internet, we recommend that you speak with them on the telephone as well to avoid any issues on travel day.

 When you are flying in the cabin with your pet, it is best to be as unobtrusive as possible.
 Reserve the window seat to remove your pet from the activity in the aisle.
 Consider a privacy carrier which has coverings that will cover some of the openings in the carrier and isolate your pet, thus helping to keep it calm.
 The better behaved your pet is (no running loose, no barking or howling), the more likely it is that the airline will continue its pet friendly policy and will encourage others in the industry to accommodate pet owners as well.